 Truth & Reconciliation Commission

 Chief J. Wilton Littlechild (Ermineskin Cree) spoke eloquently in his official capacity as Chief, International Chief: Treaty No. 6 Confederacy, former Chair of the UN Expert Mechanism on the Rights of Indigenous Peoples, and of the Commission on First Nations and Métis Peoples & Justice Reform and as former Commissioner of the prestigious Truth and Reconciliation Commission (Canada) on the issue of the Indian Residential Schools.
 Chief Littlechild spoke fearlessly and with dignity of his personal experience as a “survivor” of the Indian residential school system.
 He said that Cree peoples were looking for the “opportunity to forgive”.

 Confederacy of the Umatilla

-Dr David Close, (Chief Himko Kaps Kap Cayuse), co-founding Director of the Long March to Rome.
+Dr David Close, (Himko Kaps Kap Cayuse), co-founding Director of the Long March to Rome.
 As Delegation Lead, Dr Close welcomed Archbishop Tomasi’s “reaching out”, emphasizing that it provided a platform for future talks leading to resolution of the Papal Bulls issue.
 Dr Close underlined that it was crucial that the talks continue.

 UN PERMANENT FORUM ON INDIGENOUS PEOPLES